Dangerous toys: Commerce Commission prosecutes dozens of businesses, fines pass $1 million

 "Many of the cases that we've taken do come from those inspections," she said.

-"For resource reasons, nothing israndom - we tend to identify on an annual basis where we might check retailers and then follow up as appropriate."
+"For resource reasons, nothing is random - we tend to identify on an annual basis where we might check retailers and then follow up as appropriate."

 Follow-ups could simply be compliance advice or warning letters, however, the most egregious cases, lead to prosecution, Horrocks said.